shritidatta/Customer_And_Product_Profiling/README.md

 ## Credit

 The code is created as a part of the capstone project for Aegis School of Data Science, Telecommunication and Cybersecurity.
 The course credits are a part of partial completion of the course - 'Exec.
-Post Graduate Program in Data Science, Big Data, and Data Analytics.'
+Post Graduate Program in Data Science, Big Data, and Data Analytics.
+This project is created by- Shriti Datta, Nikita Dange and Sanjiv Sharan.

 ## Blog